meizabel/documentation/java/process-manager.md

 ### How to Define a Process Manager

-In Spine, a Process Manager consists from its [state](../biz-model/process-manager-states.md) defined as a protobuf message and a Java class which manages this state.
+A Process Manager is defined as a Java class which encapsulates and manages its [state](../biz-model/process-manager-states.md) which is defined as a protobuf message.
 The main steps to define a Process Manager are:

 * Select a type for identifiers of the process managers.
 If you select to use a typed identifier (which is recommended), you need to define a protobuf message for the ID type.